 - Buildings and sites will be designed to facilitate compatible development.
-Compatible development may not necessarily be the same as existing buildings in the vicinity, but enhances an established community and co-exists with existing development without causing undue adverse impact on surrounding properties. - 2.
+Compatible development may not necessarily be the same as existing buildings in the vicinity but enhances an established community and co-exists with existing development without causing undue adverse impact on surrounding properties. - 2.
 Commercial uses are required to be oriented to Main Street and be established at grade. - 3.
 Major community facility uses (municipal offices, libraries, hospitals, etc.) are encouraged to be oriented to Main Street.
-Minor community facility uses (child care facilities, social clubs, places of worship) may be permitted throughout the District. - Residential uses within the Core are directed to be located above/to the rear of commercial uses, or oriented to William and Andrew Street.
+Minor community facility uses (childcare facilities, social clubs, places of worship) may be permitted throughout the District. - Residential uses within the Core are directed to be located above/to the rear of commercial uses, or oriented to William and Andrew Street.
 Residential intensification will be permitted in accordance with the Residential designation policies. - 5.
-High activity uses that animate the streetscape, like retail and restaurants, are encouraged at grade, with uses such as offices and residential uses on second floors and above.
+High activity uses that animate the streetscape, like retail and restaurants, are encouraged at grade, with uses such as offices and residential uses on second floors and above. - 6.
+Buildings shall be designed and renovated to provide active uses at grade in order to promote pedestrian activity, create visual interest, and high quality of architectural and urban design.